spatie/pdf-to-image/README.md

 ## Installation

-The package can be installed via composer and requires PHP 8.2+.:
+The package can be installed via composer and requires PHP 8.2+:

 ```bash
 composer require spatie/pdf-to-image
 ```

+> If you are using PHP < 8.2, use version 2.0 of this package.

 ## Usage